rhoannajo/bean-marketplace/README.md

-# How to Run Bean Marketplace at locolhost port 3000
+# How to Run Bean Marketplace at localhost port 3000

 1. Database - Run MongoDb on default port